ChrisBrooksbank/Tutorials.CSharp/Asynchronous.md

 C# also has a Task class, with a Run method, which runs a task on a different thread, helping keep the current one responsive.

 We need to add the async keyword to methods that have calls to await.
-( This prevents potentially breaking old c# code, which may have used await as a variable name).
+( This prevents potentially breaking old c# code, which may have used await as a variable name.
+It also adds a *lot* of code to the generated IL, e.g. to setup a state machine ).

 We cant mark a entry point, such as main, async, so we will need a wrapper for our compute heavy routine.
 Lets call that wrapper GetHeavyComputeCycleDataWrapper()